jear2412/GDR2/README.md

 _Keywords:_ Bayesian inference, prior specification, shrinkage priors, variance decomposition, regularization

+How to use this repo?

+The main point of this repo is that the reader gets familiarized with how to use the stan code for the Generalized Decomposition prior.
+The reader can take a look at example.html for this.

 _Citation:_  Aguilar, J.E, Bürkner, P. C. (2025).
 [Generalized Decomposition Priors on R2](https://projecteuclid.org/journals/bayesian-analysis/advance-publication/Generalized-Decomposition-Priors-on-R2/10.1214/25-BA1524.full). *Bayesian Analysis*.
 Available for free also on [arXiv](https://arxiv.org/abs/2401.10180). doi:10.1214/25-BA1524

 _Funding Statement:_